roc-11/hangman/README.md

 #### Winner Screen

-If the variable `guessed` equals True, the player/user wins. `guessed` only returns True when all the letters are guessed correctly in the secret word, so `word_completion` no longer contains dashes '_' (as explained ABOVE LINK).
+If the variable `guessed` equals True, the player/user wins. `guessed` only returns True when all the letters are guessed correctly in the secret word, so `word_completion` no longer contains dashes '_' (explained above)[#hangman-game-play-screen].

 If the user wins, the terminal is first cleared in order to provide the relevant congratulatory feedback. `WIN_ART` shows a large ASCII banner 'WINNER' text in green font.
 This is followed by `WINNER_ART` below the text, which displays a fun ASCII Hangman artwork, consisting of the menu art edited to show the Hangman saying "I'm free!" and "not hanged!".
 For additional user feedback and an extra-personal touch, a message displaying "congrats" and the `user_name` appears.
 Finally the mystery word the player guessed is also revealed here in the congratulatory message.